 In flight, the read noise was measured using the mean variation in correlated double samples (CDS) of dark images.
 This removes any structure in the dark rates and leaves only the voltage noise in the readout amplifiers.

 Quantum efficiency (QE)

 Spectral quantum efficiency in impurity band conduction (IBC) IR devices is often referred to as "quantum yield" since it's only possible to measure the quantum efficiency times the internal gain.
 The QE of the detectors cannot be measured trivially in detector array form, so it's necessary to rely on measurements of test structures included on each wafer from which the flight detectors are selected.

 Bright sources leave latents on the MIRI arrays, typically at a level of about 1% immediately after the source has been removed.
 The decay of these images shows multiple time constants, suggesting that there are a number of mechanisms that contribute to the effect.
 Further characterization of this complex behavior is needed to determine ways to correct it in the MIRI pipeline.

 The response of the arrays is uniform, with pixel-to-pixel variations of no more than 3% rms.
-The best arrays have a small proportion of inoperative pixels (either hot or dead), of order 0.1%.
-All measurements indicate a level close to 3% for the cross talk to the 4 adjacent pixels around one receiving signal.
+The MIRI imager has a small proportion of inoperative pixels (either hot, warm, or dead), of order <2%.
+In the MIRI imager detector, measurements indicate a level ~3% for the cross talk to the two vertical adjacent pixels around one receiving signal, and ~4% to the horizontal pixels.
 A plausible cause of this behavior is interpixel capacitance, although there may be secondary contributions from electron diffusion and optical effects.
-In addition, at 5.6 μm there is an additional cross-like imaging artifact.
+In addition, at 5.6 and 7.7 μm there is an additional cross-like imaging artifact known as a "cruciform."

 The Mid-Infrared Instrument for the James Webb Space Telescope, VIII: The MIRI Focal Plane System